Defending your DNS Infrastructure

 To close the loop on how to defend against DNS DDoS attacks, it is necessary to consider the appropriate techniques to mitigate these attacks in a holistic way.

-An orchestrated, automated and integrated mitigation is the cornerstone of NETSCOUT’s Mitigation Without Borders.
+An orchestrated, automated and integrated mitigation is the cornerstone of NETSCOUT’s Security Without Borders.
 This approach consists of combining different capabilities and systems that provide NETSCOUT with a distinctive positioning and competitive advantage:

 - Utilizing the capabilities in the network infrastructure to defend against DNS DDoS volumetric attack vectors via BGP Flowspec.